Azure-Samples/azure-search-rest-samples/skillset-tutorial/README.md

 1. Open `skillset-tutorial.rest` in Visual Studio Code.

-1. Paste in the variables you collected earlier:
+1. Paste the variables you collected earlier:

-   + In `@baseUrl`, enter the search endpoint.
+   + Set `@baseUrl` to the endpoint of your search service.
-   + In `@apiKey`, enter the admin API key of your search service.
+   + Set `@apiKey` to the admin API key of your search service.
-   + In `@storageConnectionString`, enter the full access connection string for your Azure Storage account.
+   + Set `@storageConnectionString` to the full-access connection string for your Azure Storage account.
-   + In `@blobContainer`, enter the name of the blob container that stores the clinical trials documents.
+   + Set `@blobContainer` to the name of the blob container that stores the sample data.

-## Create objects and queryu the index
+## Create objects and query the index

-1. Send each request to create a data source, indexer, skillset, and index used in this example.
+1. Send each request to create a data source, indexer, skillset, and index.

-1. The last set of requests query the search index.
-For more information about this sample, see [Tutorial: Use skillsets to generate searchable content in Azure AI Search](https://learn.microsoft.com/azure/search/cognitive-search-tutorial-blob).
+1. Send the last set of requests to query the search index.

-## Next steps
+## Next step

 You can learn more about Azure AI Search on the [official documentation site](https://learn.microsoft.com/azure/search/).